Neetpone/InfraMod/README.md

 ## Thanks To
 [fehc](https://www.moddb.com/members/fehc) for their [INFRA Success Counters](https://www.moddb.com/mods/infra-success-counters) mod, which this code is based on.
 Their code is included in this project.

+[Photon](https://github.com/hero622/photon/), from which I borrowed a few snippets for implementing a Source engine plugin.

 [Dear ImGui](https://github.com/ocornut/imgui), which is included in this project for the Success Counters UI.